-Press the bottom part of the button and keep it pressed for 2 to 3 seconds.
+Press the bottom part of the button and keep it pressed for three seconds.
 Your hearing aids will start streaming from the audio device you have chosen.

-NOTE: Before you can stream to your hearing aids, you must pair them with your audio device.
-For more information on how to do this, consult the user's instructions for your audio device
+Before you can stream to your hearing aids, you must pair them with your audio device.
+For more information on how to do this, consult the user's instructions for your audio device.